superboySB/marladona-isaac-lab/README.md

   <img src="docs/gifs/isaacgym.gif" alt="Isaaclab Play" title="Higher Agent Number (Isaac Gym)">
 </figure>

 ## Installation

-- Install Isaac Sim and Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
+- Install **Isaac Sim 4.5** and **Isaac Lab 2.0.2** by following the [installation guide](https://isaac-sim.github.io/IsaacLab/v2.0.2/source/setup/installation/index.html).
 We recommend using the conda installation as it simplifies calling Python scripts from the terminal.

 - Clone this repository separately from the Isaac Lab installation (i.e., outside the `IsaacLab` directory):